saharama/saharama.github.io/projects/cpp-game.md

 <hr>

 Our game is one big state-machine.
-Different game states are linked together and the game machine will change states depedning on whether or not certain conditions are fulfilled.
-There are map states where you walk around to solve puzzles, and there are battle states that resemble that of Pokemon.
+Different game states are linked together and the game machine will change states depending on whether or not certain conditions are fulfilled.
+There are map states where you walk around to solve puzzles, and there are battle states that resemble that of the game "Pokemon".

 We used a sprite machine on Github to produce 8-bit style characters.
 The backgrounds were hand-drawn because of the limitations of the graphics library; however the different maps and collision files were coded and connected via inheritance.